Sam-Osian/submission-joss/paper/paper.md

 # Statement of need

-Governmental and Parliamentary reviews repeatedly describe PFD reports as “under-utilised” (Home Office, 2023), citing minimal repository functionality (Justice Committee, 2021). the current system is noted as a “missed opportunity” for learning and reform (BMJ, 2024).
+Governmental and Parliamentary reviews have described PFD reports as "under-utilised" (Home Office, 2023), citing minimal repository functionality (Justice Committee, 2021).
+The current system is noted as a “missed opportunity” for learning and reform (BMJ, 2024).

 This underuse largely stems from a series of practical and technical barriers: reports are